 - About 400 children are diagnosed with cancer every year in Georgia.
-Founded in 2001, the Aflac Cancer Center’s Cancer Survivor program follows more than 1,000 cancer survivors who are at least two years off therapy.
+Founded in 2001, the Cancer Survivor Program at the Aflac Cancer Center follows more than 1,500 childhood cancer survivors who are at least two years off of therapy.

 Cancer Survivorship Program Highlights

 - Our staff is actively involved in the Children's Oncology Group Survivorship Working Group and actively contributed to the Long-term Follow-up Guidelines for Survivors of Childhood, Adolescent and Young Adult Cancers

 - Our team has come together with pediatric cancer centers in Atlanta, Augusta, Columbus, Macon and Savannah to form the Georgia Pediatric Alliance for Cancer Survivors (GPACS).

 - The Aflac Cancer Center is one of 26 sites in the country participating in the Childhood Cancer Survivor Study (CCSS).
 This important initiative examines late effects of cancer treatment.

 - The Aflac Cancer Center is a member of a five center consortium for interventional research.
 This consortium is designed to promote the conduct of interventional research in the areas of supportive care, health promotion/screening, health status, health behaviors and chemo prevention.